incodehq/incode-platform/README.md

         </tr>
     </table>

-A sample HTML can be found [here](https://github.com/isisaddons/isis-module-docx/blob/master/service/src/test/resources/org/isisaddons/module/docx/input.html?raw=true)

 ## Generated output ##

 For simple data types such as plain text, rich text and date, the service simply substitutes the input data into the placeholder fields in the `.docx`.

 For lists, the service expects the contents of the placeholder to be a bulleted list, with an optional second paragraph of a different style.
 The service clones the paragraphs for each item in the input list.
 If the input specifies more than one paragraph in the list item, then the second paragraph from the template is used for those additional paragraphs.

 For tables, the service expects the placeholder to be a table, with a header and either one or two body rows.
 The header is left untouched, the body rows are used as the template for the input data.
 Any surplus cells in the input data are ignored.

-A sample generated document can be found [here](https://github.com/isisaddons/isis-module-docx/blob/master/service/src/test/resources/org/isisaddons/module/docx/ExampleGenerated.docx?raw=true)

-## Demo App ##

-The demo app (in `zzzdemo` directory) has a `ToDoItemReportingService` class that contributes an action to allow a report to be generated for each `ToDoItem`.

-For simplicity, the service caches the bytes of the .docx acting as the template.
-(A more sophisticated app would probably define some sort of entity to represent the report template):

-    private final byte[] toDoItemTemplates;

-    public ToDoItemReportingService() throws IOException {
-        final URL templateUrl = Resources.getResource(ToDoItemReportingService.class, "ToDoItem.docx");
-        toDoItemTemplates = Resources.toByteArray(templateUrl);
-    }

-The `downloadAsDoc()` action is contributed to each `ToDoItem`:

-    @NotContributed(As.ASSOCIATION) // ie contributed as action
-    @NotInServiceMenu
-    public Blob downloadAsDoc(ToDoItem toDoItem) throws LoadInputException, LoadTemplateException, MergeException {

-        final String html = asInputHtml(toDoItem);
-        final byte[] byteArray = mergeToDocx(html);

-        final String outputFileName = "ToDoItem-" + bookmarkService.bookmarkFor(toDoItem).getIdentifier() + ".docx";
-        return new Blob(outputFileName, MIME_TYPE_DOCX, byteArray);
-    }

-This in turn calls the `asInputHtml()` helper method; [JDOM2](http://jdom.org) is used as the XML library to build up required input:

-    private static String asInputHtml(ToDoItem toDoItem) {
-        final Element htmlEl = new Element("html");
-        Document doc = new Document();
-        doc.setRootElement(htmlEl);

-        final Element bodyEl = new Element("body");
-        htmlEl.addContent(bodyEl);

-        bodyEl.addContent(newP("Description", "plain", toDoItem.getDescription()));
-        bodyEl.addContent(newP("Category", "plain", toDoItem.getCategory().name()));
-        bodyEl.addContent(newP("Subcategory", "plain", toDoItem.getSubcategory().name()));
-        bodyEl.addContent(newP("DueBy", "date", dueByOf(toDoItem)));

-        final Element ulDependencies = new Element("ul");
-        ulDependencies.setAttribute("id", "Dependencies");

-        final SortedSet<ToDoItem> dependencies = toDoItem.getDependencies();
-        for (final ToDoItem dependency : dependencies) {
-            final Element liDependency = new Element("li");
-            ulDependencies.addContent(liDependency);
-            final Element pDependency = new Element("p");
-            pDependency.setContent(new Text(dependency.getDescription()));
-            liDependency.addContent(pDependency);
-        }
-        bodyEl.addContent(ulDependencies);

-        final String html = new XMLOutputter().outputString(doc);
-        return html;
-    }

-    private static Element newP(String id, String cls, String text) {
-        final Element pDescription = new Element("p");
-        pDescription.setAttribute("id", id);
-        pDescription.setAttribute("class", cls);
-        pDescription.setContent(new Text(text));
-        return pDescription;
-    }

-    private static String dueByOf(ToDoItem toDoItem) {
-        LocalDate dueBy = toDoItem.getDueBy();
-        return dueBy != null? dueBy.toString("dd/MM/yyyy"): "";
-    }

-Finally, the `DocxService` is used to merge the input HTML against the .docx template:

-    private byte[] mergeToDocx(final String html) throws LoadInputException, LoadTemplateException, MergeException {
-        final ByteArrayInputStream docxTemplateIs = new ByteArrayInputStream(toDoItemTemplates);

-        ByteArrayOutputStream baos = new ByteArrayOutputStream();
-        docxService.merge(html, docxTemplateIs, baos, MatchingPolicy.LAX);
-        byte[] byteArray = baos.toByteArray();
-        return byteArray;
-    }

 ## Maven Configuration